 The question is, what will happen once suspects are arrested by the police and the prosecutor refuses to sanction any charges against those individuals?

 The best way out is for these two sister departments to find a middle ground on this issue so that ordinary people aren’t caught in the crosshairs as the elephants fight.
-Such a stalemate isn’t in the best interest of the marijuana industry, especially The Green Organic Dutchman (TSX: TGOD) (OTCQX: TGODF) and The Flowr Corporation (TSX.V: FLWR) (OTC: FLWPF).
+Such a stalemate isn’t in the best interest of the marijuana industry, including the likes of The Green Organic Dutchman (TSX: TGOD) (OTCQX: TGODF).

 CannabisNewsWire (CNW) is an information service that provides (1) access to our news aggregation and syndication servers, (2) CannabisNewsBreaks that summarize corporate news and information, (3) enhanced press release services, (4) social media distribution and optimization services, and (5) a full array of corporate communication solutions.
 As a multifaceted financial news and content distribution company with an extensive team of contributing journalists and writers, CNW is uniquely positioned to best serve private and public companies that desire to reach a wide audience of investors, consumers, journalists and the general public.
 CNW has an ever-growing distribution network of more than 5,000 key syndication outlets across the country.
 By cutting through the overload of information in today’s market, CNW brings its clients unparalleled visibility, recognition and brand awareness.
 CNW is where news, content and information converge.

 To receive instant SMS alerts, text CANNABIS to 21000